Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_03_Isochronous_class_with_streaming_traffic/README.md

 In this section, you return to the Diagram canvas to add two AXI4-Stream connections through the NoC.
 1. Add one instance of the AXI4-Stream NoC from the IP catalog (or by right clicking in the canvas), and selecting paths to the design.
-First, create one path from a traffic generator source through an AXIS NoC to a stream sink, then use copy and paste to create a duplicate path.
+First, you will create one path from a traffic generator source through an AXIS NoC to a stream sink, then use copy and paste to create a duplicate path.
 The final step is to ensure both paths are properly connected.
 2. Using the same method, create one instance of the Performance AXI Performance Traffic Generator and